-To refinance or not to refinance?
+Should I refinance my student loans?
 That’s a great question.

-Refinancing your student loans can potentially lower your interest rates, decrease your monthly payments, or help you pay down that debt faster.
-But all of those positives are subject to a host of factors including your loan type, rates, and term, as well as your credit score and monthly income.
+Refinancing student loans can potentially lower your interest rate, decrease your monthly student loan payment, or help you pay off your student loans faster.
+But all of those positives are subject to a host of factors such as your loan type, rates, and repayment options, as well as your credit score and monthly income.

-Most borrowers refinance their loans with the goal of lowering their student loan interest rates.
-When you receive a lower interest rate, you will pay less in interest over the life of the loan as long as the new term length is shorter or the same as the current remaining repayment term on your loans (and sometimes even if it is longer).
+Most borrowers refinance to lower student loan interest rates.
+When you receive a lower interest rate, you will pay less in interest over the life of the loan as long as the new term length is shorter or equal to the remaining term on your current loans (and, sometimes, even if it is longer).

 If approved for refinancing, be sure to check if your new interest rate is lower than those of the loans you are trying to refinance.
 If it isn’t, then refinancing probably doesn’t make much sense for you.

-Even if your rates are lower, be sure to consider the total loan cost.
-If you extend the repayment term to lower your monthly payment, you might end up paying more over the life of the loan, even with a lower interest rate.
+Even if your rates are lower, be sure to consider the total overall loan cost.
+If you extend the repayment term to get a lower monthly payment, you might end up paying more over the life of the loan, even with a lower interest rate.

-2) Will the Refinance Actually Lower Your Monthly Payment?
+2. Will the Refinance Lower Your Monthly Payment?

-Many borrowers also refinance with the goal of decreasing their monthly payment, but student loan refinancing doesn’t always guarantee this, and in some cases, moving your loans can have the opposite effect.
-The best way to determine if your payments will be lowered is to do a good old fashion comparison.
+Many borrowers also refinance to lower student loan payments, but student loan refinancing doesn’t always guarantee this.
+In some cases, it can have the opposite effect.
+The best way to determine if your payments will be lowered is to do a side-by-side comparison.

-Look at your current payment, rates, and terms of your current loans and compare them to those currently being offered by the refinance lender.
+Look at the monthly payment, rates, and terms of your current loans and compare them to your offer from a refinance lender.
 To do this, we suggest using a student loan calculator, which can help you analyze several scenarios.

-In the end, the outcome depends entirely on the student loan refinancing offer, but knowing your loan rate and term “sweet spot” can help you identify when an offer represents a good opportunity or if you’re better offer staying your current repayment course.
+Knowing your “sweet spot” when it comes to the interest rates and terms can help you identify whether an offer represents a good opportunity or you’re better offer staying your current repayment course.

-Student loan refinancing rates, terms, and even approval is contingent on a variety of factors, most of which are tied to the perceived financial risk associated with the borrower.
-To determine that, lenders often look at your income, debt-to-income (DTI) ratio, and your credit score.
-If you have steady income, a reasonable debt-to-income ratio, and a good credit score (mid 600s or higher) a cosigner may not be necessary.
+Student loan refinancing rates, terms, and even approval are contingent on a variety of factors, most of which are tied to the perceived financial risk associated with the borrower.
+Lenders often look at your income, debt-to-income (DTI) ratio, and credit score when evaluating your application.
+If you have a steady income, a reasonable DTI, and a good credit score (650+) a cosigner may not be necessary.

-However, if you don’t meet those requirements, a cosigner may increase your chances of being approved and securing lower rates and better repayment terms.
+However, if you don’t meet those requirements, a cosigner could increase your chances of being approved and securing lower rates and better repayment terms.

-When you refinance your federal student loans they will become one new private student loan.
-This means that you are no longer eligible for benefits, protections, and repayment plans that are only available for federal student loan borrowers.
+When you refinance your federal student loans, they will become one new private student loan.
+This means you are no longer eligible for the benefits, protections, and repayment plans that are only available for federal student loan borrowers.

-Some of these include income-driven repayment plans, forgiveness programs, and forbearance and deferment options.
-These safety net provisions can help borrowers during emergencies or life changes that negatively impact their abilities to keep up with monthly payments.
+Some of these include income-driven repayment plans, loan forgiveness programs, and forbearance and deferment options.
+These safety net provisions can help borrowers during emergencies or other life changes that can impact their ability to remain current on monthly payments.

-That’s not to suggest you shouldn’t refinance federal loans, but it does mean that you should do so with caution.
-If you’re confident you can continue to meet the requirements now and in the future, it may be a good idea.
-If you are currently facing financial instability or see that as a likely part of your future, then refinancing federal loans may not be the best decision.
+That’s not to suggest you shouldn’t refinance federal loans, but it does mean you should do so with caution.
+If you’re confident you can continue meeting the requirements now and in the future, it may be a good idea.
+If you are currently facing financial instability or see that as a likely part of your future, refinancing your old loans into a private loan may not be the best decision.

 There are many lenders that refinance student loans, which means you’ll need to shop around to find the perfect fit.
-Before you start shopping around, it’s important that you determine what you need from the financial institutions with which you’re applying.
+Before you start, determine what you need from the financial institutions with which you’re applying.

-Here are few things you’ll need to find out:
+Here are a few things you’ll need to find out:

 - Repayment term lengths available

-- Eligibility requirements, including credit threshold, income requirements, DTI limits
+- Eligibility requirements, including credit threshold, income, and DTI limits

-- Minimum or maximum student debt requirements (How much debt you need or can refinance through the lender?)
+- Minimum or maximum student debt requirements (i.e. how much debt can you refinance through the lender?)

-- Financial hardship options (Will they pause your payments should you lose your job or meet any other financial setback?)
+- Financial hardship options (i.e. will they pause your payments should you lose your job or otherwise encounter a financial setback?)

-- Cosigner release options (Can your cosigner be released from the loan under certain circumstances?
-If so, what are they?)
+- Cosigner release options (i.e. can your cosigner be released from the loan under certain circumstances, and what are those circumstances?)

-- Additional benefits offered by the lender (Discounted rates on future loans, educational or professional resources, etc.)
+- Additional benefits offered by the lender (e.g. discounted rates on future loans, educational or professional resources)

 By determining the aforementioned items, you will get a better picture of what your future relationship with the student loan refinancing lender will be like while making the best decision for your needs.

 If you have federal loans, you may want to consider federal consolidation as opposed to student loan refinancing.
-Though the rates (which are a weighted average of the rates for all loans being consolidated, plus a small percentage extra) aren’t always lower, consolidation does have its perks.
+Though the rates (which are a weighted average of the rates for all loans being consolidated, plus a small percentage more) cannot be lower, consolidation does have its perks.

-That’s particularly true if you plan on taking advantage of income-driven repayment plans or forgiveness programs, since many protections offered to federal borrowers, like public service loan forgiveness and capping payments at a percentage of your discretionary income, are usually not available when you refinance those loans with a private lender.
+That’s particularly true if you plan on taking advantage of income-driven repayment plans or federal benefits.
+Many protections offered to federal borrowers, like public service loan forgiveness and capping payments at a percentage of your discretionary income, are usually not available when you refinance those loans with a private lender.

-Refinancing your student loans can have long-lasting implications for your financial future, for better or for worse, so it’s important to evaluate all of your options and proposed loan terms from refinancing companies before jumping into a new loan.
-These seven questions should help you lay the groundwork for a good decision based on your unique situation.
+For better or worse, refinancing your student loans can have long-lasting implications for your financial future, so it’s important to evaluate all of your options and proposed loan terms from refinancing companies before jumping into a new loan.
+These seven questions should help you lay the groundwork for a good decision based on your individual circumstances.

 Author: Jeff Gitlen